 Photography backdrops vary in style, size, shape and color.
 Understanding the basics of each type of background can seem quite intimidating.
 Of all the choices, the beauty of a canvas backdrop cannot be matched.
-From their unique coloring and patterns to their long life and versatile usage, they’re great for the amateur or pro photographer.
+From their their long lifespan to their versatile usage, they’re great for the amateur or pro photographer.

-Typically canvas backdrops are mounted on a pole, which can be used to roll them up for transport.
-They can also be large, with a 10×10 foot background being required to produce coverage for full-length portraits of two people.
+Typically canvas backdrops are mounted on a support system crossbar, which can be used to roll them up for transport.
+They can also be large, with a 10′ x 10′ background being required to produce coverage for full-length portraits or group shots.
 Many photographers choose to use a large canvas as a backdrop in the studio and a muslin or other backdrop for shooting in other locations.

-Canvas backdrops are rugged but because of their heavier weight, and as stated earlier, are best suited for permanent locations.
-In particular, Savage’s premium line of canvas backdrops, with their multi-layering construction, gives them even more moxie than your average canvas backdrop.
-The hand painting in multiple layers creates a handsome mottled effect evocative of old world plaster walls or cloud-dappled skies.
+Canvas backdrops are rugged but because of their heavier weight they are best suited for permanent locations.
+In particular, Savage’s premium Portrait White Canvas Backdrop, with its multi-layering construction, gives it even more moxie than your average canvas backdrop.
+Canvas is not only a backdrop, but a great resource to help manage unwanted light.
 They are available in 9’ x 10’ and 9’ x 20’.
-Their features and benefits include:
+Features and benefits include:

 - Blackout center prevents light from passing through

 - Durable vinyl backing